minvws/nl-covid19-notification-app-ios/README.md

 Tihs project relies on OpenSSL to validate the KeySet signatures.
 OpenSSL binaries (v1.1.1d) are included and can be built using `make build_openssl`.
 By default the compiled binaries are part of the repo to reduce CI build times.
 Feel free to compile the binaries yourself.

+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/)

 ## Disclaimer

 Keep in mind that the Apple Exposure Notification API is only accessible by verified health authorities.
 Other devices trying to access the API using the code in this repository will fail to do so.